geraintpalmer/SAS-R/LabSheets/Week_02.md

 and many more.
 We will be using the simplest Python IDE available: IDLE which comes bundled with Python (in your own time be sure to investigate others as it is a question of personal choice).

-1. Open up IDLE and in the **interpreter** type the following code and press `ENTER`:
+1. **TICKABLE**: Open up IDLE and in the **interpreter** type the following code and press `ENTER`:

         print "Hello world"

-2. The following is an example of a single line comment in the middle of some code:
+22. The following is an example of a single line comment in the middle of some code:

         num = 2
         num += 3  # Add 3 to num